fabiancgc12/nestjs-auth/README.md

 ## Description

-A [Nestjs](https://github.com/nestjs/nest) template project with user and auth module out of the box for future projects
+A [Nestjs](https://github.com/nestjs/nest) template with user and auth module out of the box for future projects

+Currently handles user CRUD, with filter to look for users, login and logout using JWT.
+Login is protected with a local guard and theres is also a JWTGuard to protect other api points